chrisjonesBSU/cecam-mosdef-workshops/README.md

   <img src="mosdef.png" alt="mosdef" height="450">
 </p>

-# How run these tutorials:
+# How to run these tutorials:

 ## Use binder:
 Click: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/chrisjonesBSU/cecam-mosdef-workshops/main)

 This launches a remotely-hosted Jupyter Notebook instance with everything ready-to-go.
-This is recommended for anyone on a Windows machine, or anyone who does not already have the anaconda package manager installed.
+This is recommended for anyone on a Windows machine, or anyone who does not already have the Anaconda package manager installed.
 Although, you can use this link regardless.

 ## Use Locally:
-If you are on a MacOS or Linux machine, and already have the anaconda package manager installed, you can choose to build the environment and run the notebooks locally.
+If you are on a MacOS or Linux machine, and already have the Anaconda package manager installed, you can choose to build the environment and run the notebooks locally.
 It is possible that the notebooks run faster locally than using Binder.
-If you are on Windows and want to use run these locally, you will have to run the commands below within Windows Subsystem for Linux (WSL).
+If you are on Windows and want to use these locally, you will have to run the commands below within Windows Subsystem for Linux (WSL).

 In your terminal run: